slatedocs/slate/source/index.md

 # SignIn to Vestorly API

-After Vestorly has provided a username and password, you can login to the API using hte following commands
+After Vestorly has provided a username and password, you can login to the API using the following commands

 ```ruby

 sign_in_api = VestorlyApi::SignIn.new('my@user.com', 'password')

 begin